 Gem visits and response papers.
 Signature courses are designed to draw on university "gems", the unique resources (e.g., collections, museums) of the University that are available to students.
 In this class, the Country Profile project will have you take advantage of the exceptional research resources available at the UT libraries.
 You are also required to attend two other Gems this semester.
-One is nested in the Arts-we will take a trip to the Blanton Museum on campus; the other in academia -one of three Fall 2013 University Lecture Series discussions.
+One is nested in the Arts-we will take a trip to the Blanton Museum on campus; the other in academia.

 After attending the Blanton Art museum and on-campus lecture, you are expected to write two 2-3 page (double spaced) response paper.
 These papers should describe the event you observed and provide a critical discussion of how this event fits or fails to fit with the materials we have discussed in class.
-The art gem must be turned in by October 7; the academic gem is due no later than October 14.
+The art gem is due no later than October 8; academic gem must be turned in by November 12.